SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ~~~
 {: .language-bash}

+These two sets of dependencies will be used in different circumstances.
+When we build our installable package and upload it to a package index, Poetry will only include references to our runtime dependencies.
+This is because someone installing our software through a tool like `pip` is using it, but probably not developing it.

+In contrast, if someone downloads our code from GitHub, with our `pyproject.toml` and installs our project using that, they will get both our runtime and our development dependencies.
+If someone is downloading our source code, that suggests that the intend to contribute to the development of it, so they'll need all of our development tools.

 ### Packaging Our Code

 Next, we need to make sure that our code is organised in the recommended Python code package structure.